 That is what he did.
 His mom helped him make a display book for his leaves as described below.
 It really turned out nice and the other boys in the den thought it was neat.
 So I thought I’d share the idea with you.

-This idea could also be used with the Collecting belt loop and pin.
 I was also thinking that if any of you have kids who are into science fairs and they want to do a collection type science fair project, this would make a nice way to catalog and show off a collection of leaves.

 Leaf Collection Craft

 - 2 pieces of construction paper for front and back cover

 - Leaves (leaves which are still somewhat fresh work better than dry leaves)

 - Contact paper

 - Cut the construction paper to the size you want for the front and back cover.
 An 8 inch by 8 inch size works well.

 - Decorate the cover with your name or a drawing.